Folk Festival “Zolotoy Turgusun”

-Our expedition will begin and end in Ust Kamenogorsk / Oskemen, Kazakhstan
+Our expedition begins and ends in the city of Ust Kamenogorsk / Oskemen, Kazakhstan

 • Email: